caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 .pickerStyle(defaultPickerStyle())

 ```
-The above is only possible if your Selection conforms to the Identifiable protocol: if it doesn't, you need an explicit tag, like so:
+The above is only possible if your Selection conforms to the Identifiable protocol: if it doesn't, you need an explicit tag, like this:

 ```
 enum Selection: String, CaseIterable {